Today's Saturday • 9 mins read

 Lithromantics experience little to no romantic attraction or desire for romantic relationships.
 However, they may still experience other forms of attraction, such as aesthetic, sensual, or platonic, but they do not feel the same level of romantic attraction as most people do.

-For lithromantic people the idea of being in a romantic relationship can be uncomfortable or even distressing.
+For lithromantic people, the idea of being in a romantic relationship can be uncomfortable or even distressing.
 They may feel pressure from society or peers to pursue romantic relationships, which can lead to feelings of isolation or confusion.
 However, it is important to note that lithromanticism is not a mental disorder, but rather a valid orientation on the aromantic spectrum.

 Lithromantic people can still experience intimacy and affection in non-romantic relationships, such as friendships or familial relationships.
 They may also experience crushes or attraction to others, but without the desire for a romantic relationship.
-It is important to respect their boundaries and not pressure them into romantic relationships they are not comfortable with.
+It is critical to respect their boundaries and not pressure them into romantic relationships they are not comfortable with.

 For some lithromantic individuals, fear of commitment or commitment issues may be a factor in their lack of desire for romantic relationships.
-However, it is important to recognize that this is not the case for all lithromantic people and that their orientation is not a result of a fear of commitment.
+However, we must recognize that this is not the case for all lithromantic people and that their orientation is not a result of a fear of commitment.

 Lithromanticism in Psychiatry and Psychology